Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - Something's afoot (and it's not the thing on my leg)
 - I shall prosecute my duty with due, and lethal diligence
 -  I am going to need verbal confirmation that you’re grasping the details of this agreement
+- You seem a decent fella, I’d hate to kill you
 -